LG CEO TO SHARE COMPANY'S VISION FOR THE FUTURE AT CES 2023

 Under Theme of 'Life's Good', Company to Present Roadmap and Introduce New 2023 Product Lineups at Upcoming CES Press Conference

-ENGLEWOOD CLIFFS, N.J. , Dec.
-15, 2022 /PRNewswire/ -- LG Electronics (LG) today announced that it will be making an in-person return to CES®, operating a physical exhibition booth and holding its LG World Premiere press conference on the ground in Las Vegas this January.
+SEOUL, South Korea, Dec.
+16, 2022 /PRNewswire/ -- LG Electronics (LG) today announced that it will be making an in-person return to CES®, operating a physical exhibition booth and holding its LG World Premiere press conference on the ground in Las Vegas this January.
 The press conference, themed 'Life's Good,' is scheduled to get under way at 08:00 (PST) on January 4 at the Mandalay Bay Convention Center.

 To begin the event, CEO William Cho will take to the stage to present his vision for the future of LG, sharing key areas of focus for 2023 and beyond.
 CEO Cho will touch on the company's innovations for a better life, the new challenges it undertook to expand customer experiences and LG's unrelenting promise to protect the environment and contribute to the creation of a more inclusive society.